Abhi6722/hackers-hub/docs/Contribute.md

 This will set up everything needed to run the page on [`localhost:3000`](http://localhost:3000/).
 If you need to run on a different host or port, pass them as additional arguments to npm start, like `-- --host 0.0.0.0`.

-You can now modify the content of the [`/website/docs`](https://github.com/webdriverio/webdriverio/tree/main/website/docs) files as well as change styles and templates.
+You can now modify the content of the [`/website/docs`](https://github.com/Abhi6722/hackers-hub/tree/main/website/docs) files as well as change styles and templates.
 The page will be automatically updated.
 If you add documentation in other places, you have to rerun the `npm start` script to re-generate the docs.

 ### Deploying the Documentation in Production

-Every time a new release is pushed to GitHub the WebdriverIO docs need to be build and re-deployed to the project's S3 bucket.
-The process is defined in a GitHub Actions [pipeline](https://github.com/webdriverio/webdriverio/blob/main/.github/workflows/deploy.yml).
+Every time a new release is pushed to GitHub the Hackers Hub docs need to be build and re-deployed to the project's S3 bucket.
+The process is defined in a GitHub Actions [pipeline](https://github.com/Abhi6722/hackers-hub/blob/main/.github/workflows/deploy.yml).
 All you need to do (as maintainer) is to trigger the pipeline.
 The rest is handled by the workflow.

 ## Create New Package

-All WebdriverIO sub packages require a certain structure to work within the wdio ecosystem.
+All Hackers Hub sub packages require a certain structure to work within the wdio ecosystem.
 To simplify the process of creating a new sub package, we built an NPM script that does all the boilerplate work for you.
 Just run:

 ```sh
 npm run create